 Introduction to Selenium

-Selenium is the broadly used open-source selection from a variety of options available for the software Test Automation process.
-Unlike other tools, it offers an Automation Framework for testing any kind of web application.
-Selenium automation supports all browsers and can be implemented using various programming languages such as Java, .net, PHP, Python, Perl, etc. It consists of a replay feature for enabling functional test scripts, hence one doesn’t need to have deep knowledge of programming languages.
+Selenium is the broadly used open-source selection from various options available for the software Test Automation process.
+Unlike other tools, it offers an Automation Framework for testing any web application.
+Selenium automation supports all browsers and can be implemented using various programming languages such as Java, .net, PHP, Python, Perl, etc. As Selenium also consists of a replay feature for enabling functional test scripts, one doesn’t even need to have deep knowledge of programming languages.
+Moreover, enrolling in a selenium course provides a structured approach to mastering this tool.

 Understanding

-It is a suite of software’s each having different approaches to support the testing.
+It is a suite of software, each having different approaches to support the testing.

 It has four components: